 - Financial accounts enable organizations to share their annual financial performance with internal and external stakeholders.

-- Financial accounting encourages organizations to fulfill their legal obligations, such as book auditing and tax liabilities.
+- Financial accounting encourages organizations to fulfill their legal obligations, such as bookkeeping, auditing, and tax liabilities.

 What are the 4 main financial statements?